Benefits of Dairy

 A High Quality Protein

-Milk is a great high quality protein, with an average of 8 grams per cup.
+Milk is a great source of high quality protein, with an average of 8 grams per cup.
 The protein in milk is complete, meaning it provides all of the essential building blocks for muscle development and repair, proper immune function, and many other important processes essential for good health.
-Plant-based proteins are not complete proteins and many non-dairy plant-based beverages have 1 gram of protein or less per serving.
+Most plant-based proteins are not complete proteins and many non-dairy plant-based beverages have 1 gram of protein or less per serving.

 Disease and Risk Reduction